Workbook for Bontrager's Textbook of Radiographic Positioning and Related Anatomy - Elsevier eBook on VitalSource, 9th Edition

 Elsevier eBook on VitalSource

-Master radiographic positioning and produce quality radiographs!
-Bontrager’s Workbook for Textbook of Radiographic Positioning and Related Anatomy, 9th Edition offers opportunities for application to enhance your understanding and retention.
+Prepare your students to master radiographic positioning and produce quality radiographs!
+Bontrager’s Workbook for Textbook of Radiographic Positioning and Related Anatomy, 9th Edition offers opportunities for application to enhance understanding and retention.
 This companion Workbook supports and complements Lampignano and Kendrick’s text with a wide variety of exercises including situational questions, laboratory activities, self-evaluation tests, and film critique questions, which describe an improperly positioned radiograph then ask what corrections need to be made to improve the image.

 - A wide variety of exercises include questions on anatomy, positioning critique, and image evaluation, with answers at the end of the workbook, to reinforce concepts and assess learning.